Quantum Synchronizable Codes From Cyclotomic Classes of Order Two over $\mathbb{Z}_{2q}$: Cyclic codes from generalized cyclotomy of order two

 It is easy to deduce that the augmented cyclic code of $C_{D_{0}}^{(26)}$ is $C_{D_0}'=\langle M_{t}(x)\rangle$, where $t\in \{1,17\}$.
-It is also similar for other situations.
-Furthermore, since the augmented code obtained by this way is also dual-containing, we have the following lemma. \end{example}
+Similar for other situations.
+Furthermore, since the augmented code obtained in this way is also dual-containing, we have the following lemma. \end{example}